Fallout shelter: Switzerland

 The Sonnenberg Tunnel, in Switzerland, was the world's largest civilian nuclear fallout shelter, designed to protect 20,000 civilians in the eventuality of war or disaster (civil defense function abandoned in 2006).

-Switzerland built an extensive network of fallout shelters, not only through extra hardening of government buildings such as schools, but also through a building regulation requiring nuclear shelters in residential buildings since the 1960s (the first legal basis in this sense dates from 4 October 1963).
+Switzerland built an extensive network of fallout shelters, not only by extra-hardening government buildings such as schools, but also by a building regulation requiring nuclear shelters in residential buildings since the 1960s (the first legal basis in this sense dates from 4 October 1963).
 Later, the law ensured that all residential buildings built after 1978 contained a nuclear shelter able to withstand a blast from a 12-megaton explosion at a distance of 700 metres.
 The Federal Law on the Protection of the Population and Civil Protection still requires that every inhabitant should have a place in a shelter close to where they live.

-The Swiss authorities maintained large communal shelters (such as the Sonnenberg Tunnel until 2006) stocked with over four months of food and fuel.
+The Swiss authorities maintained large communal shelters (such as the Sonnenberg Tunnel until 2006) stocked with enough food and fuel to last over four months.
 The reference Nuclear War Survival Skills declared that, as of 1986, "Switzerland has the best civil defense system, one that already includes blast shelters for over 85% of all its citizens."
 As of 2006, there were about 300,000 shelters built in private residences, institutions and hospitals, as well as 5,100 public shelters for a total of 8.6 million places, a level of coverage equal to 114% of the population.

-In Switzerland, most residential shelters are no longer stocked with the food and water required for prolonged habitation and a large number have been converted by the owners to other uses (e.g., wine cellars, ski rooms, gyms), but a legal obligation to ensure that the shelters are properly maintained remains in effect.
+In Switzerland, most residential shelters are no longer stocked with the food and water required for prolonged habitation.
+A large number have been converted by the owners to other uses (e.g., wine cellars, ski rooms, gyms), but a legal obligation to ensure that the shelters are properly maintained remains in effect.